-This takes the guess-work out of it – and lets me know exactly what kind of comfort level I have at any given time.
-It’s also great for the summer time when I arrive home and I can tell immediately if I need to run the air conditioning for some time.
+This takes the guesswork out of it – and lets me know exactly what kind of comfort level I have at any given time.
+It’s also great for the summertime when I arrive home and I can right away if I need to run the air conditioning for a while.

-Just place one in your baby’s room and check it periodically.
-When running a humidifier, you’ll be able to see the humidity level rise in real-time and you can set it to low if the humidity isn’t be dropped constantly by outside factors.
+Just put one in your baby’s room and check it periodically.
+When running a humidifier, you’ll be able to see the humidity level rise in real-time and you can set it to low if the humidity isn’t dropped constantly by outside factors.

 How do humidifiers work?

-Commonly sold humidifiers like this Vicks warm mist model work by taking water, stored in a container, and changing it into water vapor.
+Commonly sold humidifiers work by taking water, stored in a container, and changing it into water vapor.
 The vapor is a super-fine mist or steam released into the room’s air which in turn raises the humidity level.
-Although evaporative models don’t require electricity, products like this one can provide almost immediate relief and have additional features.
+Although evaporative models don’t need electricity, products like this one can offer almost immediate relief and have more features.
 Expect to spend about $35 and above for a good model.

 Types of humidifiers

-There 4 basic types of humidifier, although I’ll cover the most practical and popular ones in this post:
+There 4 basic types of humidifiers, although I’ll cover the most practical and popular ones in this post:

 - Warm mist